NavanYatavelli/fastpages/_posts/2022-09-25-Html-JS-Post.md

 ---
-toc: true
+toc: false
 layout: post
 description: Post that uses HTML fragments and JavaScript data  to build a table.
 categories: [Java Script, week5]
 title: Post that uses HTML fragments and JavaScript data!!
 ---
-# Post that uses HTML fragments and JavaScript data to build a table
+## Post that uses HTML fragments and JavaScript data to build a table

-- This Post is built with HTML Fragments and JavaScript data to build a table.
+### Below table is built with Java Script data and HTML fragments

-## AP Computer Science Principles -- Assignments Data
+### AP Computer Science Principles -- Assignments Data
 <table id="t1">
 </table>